Pregnancy complications: A guide for NZ employers

 Extended primary carer leave

-If an employee needs to start parental leave early due to pregnancy complications, they are still entitled to take at least 20 weeks of primary carer leave after their due date—even if they've already taken more than 26 weeks of leave in total.
+If an employee needs to start parental leave early due to pregnancy complications, they are still entitled to take at least 20 weeks of primary carer leave after their baby is born—even if that means they’ll take more than 26 weeks of primary carer leave in total.

 Important to note: Any additional weeks of primary carer leave taken in this situation are not included when calculating the amount of extended leave available to the employee.